This post may contain affiliate links.

 La Verriere de Biot is located at Chemin des Combes – note: it’s not in the Old Town but at the bottom of the village.

 The building that houses the Léger Museum is a work of art in itself.
-It’s built on land once owned by Fernand Léger, which he purchased shortly before his death in 1955.
-The massive mosaic on the museum’s façade was intended for the Hannover stadium, but it was never completed so it came here to rest instead.
+It’s built on land once owned by Fernand Léger himself He purchased it shortly before his death in 1955.
+The massive mosaic by Léger on the museum’s façade was originally intended for the Hannover stadium, but it was never completed so it came here to rest instead.
 Lucky Biot.

 Inside the Léger Museum you’ll find works from all his periods.
 According the museum website, ‘his shaped contrasts and vibrant colours translate the rhythm of the machine, the poetry of the objects and the beauty of the modern city.’
 And I couldn’t have said it better myself.
 So I didn’t.